Gophers can relate to Patrick McCaffery’s battle with mental health

 "Patrick had a lot of stuff going on, and taking a step back from basketball was huge for him," Battle said.
 "Shoutout to him for doing that because in the end, you have to make sure you're OK before anything."

-Nearly a month later, McCaffery returned to the Hawkeyes, contributing to three straight wins entering Sunday's game at Williams Arena.
+Nearly a month later, McCaffery returned to the Hawkeyes, contributing to three wins in the last four games entering Sunday's game at Williams Arena.
 The Gophers (7-15, 1-11 Big Ten) are back from a COVID-19 pause.

 How athletes handle mental health has become more public in some cases recently.
 Battle's ex-DeLaSalle teammate Tyrell Terry, a former Stanford and NBA guard, announced on social media in December that he was quitting professional basketball because of anxiety.
 Terry is 22 years old.